February 5, 2021

 A wandering atrial pacemaker in inferior wall infarction.
 Escape or survival rhythm?
 A case reports

 Coronary sinus rhythm is an ectopic atrial rhythm supposedly originating from a pacemaker at the mouth of the coronary sinus; recognized in the electrocardiogram by P-waves that are inverted in leads II, III, and VF with a normal or prolonged P-R interval.
 In myocardial infarction, this presentation can reveal a wandering atrial pacemaker.
-We present a case of a wandering atrial pacemaker with inferior wall MI complicated by complete atrioventricular block.
+We present

 A wandering atrial pacemaker in inferior wall infarction.
 Escape or survival rhythm?
 A case reports Read More »